 Why family and friends aren’t the best solutions

 Friends are unable to help you connect the threads as their judgment is clouded by the fact, they know you.
-A therapist offers you guidance or recommendations when you are feeling lost.
-But they don’t give you advice or tell you what to do which family or a friend are more inclined to do not realize that they are and that it may not be helpful.
+A therapist is trained to offer you guidance or recommendations when you are feeling lost.
+But they don’t give you advice or tell you what to do.
+Family or a friend are more inclined to do this not realizing they are and that it may not be helpful.
 In fact, it could be harmful by exacerbating the situation and how you are feeling.

 It is important to have someone who respects your autonomy, individuality, values, and beliefs.
 A therapist who demonstrates empathy, honesty and genuineness when communicating with you.
 You need to feel that you are accepted, respected, and cared for as their client.

 How therapy has helped me is to self-regulate and self-determine.
-What I mean by that is now I have tools in place to support myself when I get upset or have a strong reaction to something that has happened and trigger back into my default way of being.
+What I mean by that is now I have tools in place to support myself when I get upset or have a strong reaction to something that has happened triggering back into my default way of being.

-It has taught me to how to manage these reactions, so I can stabilize quickly again, particularly when I feel angry, overwhelmed, resentful, upset, hurt, jealous, minimized, hopeless, helpless, shut down or put down.
+It has taught me to how to manage these reactions, so I can stabilize quickly again.
+This is particularly when I feel angry, overwhelmed, resentful, upset, hurt, jealous, minimized, hopeless, helpless, shut down or put down.

 Seeing a therapist is only part of the solution to healing from trauma.
 I found I also had massages, Reiki sessions, and learnt how to meditate and tap, and be mindful in my daily life to keep me present and grounded.
 Over a period of time, my life changed.
 I had more sunshine in my life than darkness.
 The light within is now shining brightly so I can support other women in finding theirs to shine too.

 You will begin to connect with a part of you that you have been missing without even realising it.
-Therapy shows how you have been so busy doing, striving, building a facade, and achieving to hide your painful emotions that you have lost sight of being, feeling, and fully living.
+Therapy shows how you have been so busy doing, striving, building a facade, and achieving to hide your painful emotions.
+You have lost sight of being, feeling, and fully living.

 In my next blog, I will be talking about what I love about therapy and the multitude of benefits I have experienced.